visit1985/mdp/README.md

 _Horizontal rulers are used as slide separator._

-_Supports basic markdown formatting:_
+_Supports basic markdown formating:_

-- line wide formatting
+- line wide formating
     - headlines
     - code
     - quotes

-- in-line formatting
+- in-line formating
     - bold text
     - underlined text

+_Supports headers prefixed by @ symbol._

+- first two header lines are displayed as title and author in top and bottom bar

+_Review sample.md for more details._

 ---